alema-r/Alessandro-Marcolini-Oniro/docs/ci/hidden-jobs/workspace.rst

 Constraints
 ===========

-This job uses the ``ostc-builder`` container image, mainly for convenience, as it is often extended to perform other tasks, such as bitbake builds.
+This job uses the ``bitbake-builder`` container image, mainly for convenience, as it is often extended to perform other tasks, such as bitbake builds.
 Other containers can be used, as long as they have the ``repo`` program pre-installed.